tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 The model we've selected has near-fairness with respect to the set of metrics we've chosen here.
 The accuracy of the model is 91.17%, quite similar to the accuracy that would result if the model just always predicted a patient would not readmit (91.2%).
 The `roc_auc()` value 0.596 indicates that the model indeed correctly predicts readmission in some cases, though still has a lot of room for improvement.
+A further analysis of these models might measure performance using a metric that specifically evaluates predictions on observations from the minority class---as in, patients that did actually readmit---like [`sens()`](https://yardstick.tidymodels.org/reference/sens.html?q=sens#details).

 Extracting the model fit from the `last_fit` object: